MichaelRWolf/wendy-ai/notes-from-google-doc.md

 ➡️ Go Hybrid (Option 3).

-Let’s have Michael run a one-time setup that can process an entire folder of transcripts into labeled text automatically.
+Let's have Michael run a one-time setup that can process an entire folder of transcripts into labeled text automatically.

-After that, you’ll simply drag each episode’s labeled file into me and say, “Please do Step 2.”
+After that, you'll simply drag each episode's labeled file into me and say, "Please do Step 2."

 Would you like me to outline exactly what script + model combo Michael could use for that (including a simple example command line and estimated token cost per hour of audio)?

 ---
 🐬 You said:

 thank you

 maybe i can give you a spreadsheet with the messy transcripts

 and

 then you or michael can help with an applier that would process one at a time and put the responses in new boxes of spreadsheet in the same row

 then do line by line

 that might be cleaner - you could process in middle of night or when computer time or electrical energy is cheaper?

 then i could put that spreadsheet link in the dataset

 could you read that?

 no that is unwieldy

 can you make TWO txt documents

 1 - all the susana and wendy convos (in order - divided by computer language distinctions)

 2 - all the wendy words from the convos -(however it serves you in finding my voice)

 ---
 ✨ ChatGPT said:

-Perfect thinking, Wendy 🌿 — you’re right on the edge of “mini-dataset automation.”
+Perfect thinking, Wendy 🌿 — you're right on the edge of "mini-dataset automation."

-Let’s clarify exactly what you just proposed and how we can make it work cleanly and sustainably.
+Let's clarify exactly what you just proposed and how we can make it work cleanly and sustainably.

 ✅ What You Want